AdminForIinRange/AIplaner/README.md

 To get started with Aiplaner, follow these steps:

 1. Clone the repository.
-2. Install dependencies using npm: `run dev`
+2. Install dependencies using: `npm run dev`

 ## Usage